usaid-cs/yesterday-i-learned/random.md

 1. A quad HD AMOLED screen has only 20% more pixels as a 1080p LCD display, when it should have almost 80% as many.
 1. An orthotic's "break in period" is for your foot, not for the orthotic itself.
 1. [Vitas](https://en.wikipedia.org/wiki/Vitas) (Vitaliy Grachov) has a five-octave vocal range.
-1. Labatt 50 changed itself to Labatt 150 on Canada's 150th birthday.
 1. ["...for every breath you take, there's a ...
 99% ... chance that you're breathing in at least one molecule of Caesar's farts from his last day alive."](https://www.quora.com/What-percentage-of-breathable-air-on-earth-has-been-part-of-a-fart)
 1. Because owning a home requires taking care of it, percentage home ownership in a neighbourhood directly impacts how nice a neighbourhood is, and, to a certain extent, negatively impacts the crime rate in the same neighbourhood.
 This implies rentals are often in high-crime areas.
 1. Clear red signs of a house that cannot be bought: 1) bad location 2) smells (nearby landfill, mold, or ventilation issues) 3) uneven flooring 4) no natural lighting 5) oddly-shaped rooms 6) parking spaces that you can't get into.